YingningLiu610/what-touch-leaves-behind/README.md

 An audio interface and four contact microphones are required for the full interaction.

-The Max/MSP patch uses Inputs 5–8 and Outputs 1–2.

 The system uses:

 - OSC port `8000`
 - Web server port `3000`
 - WebSocket port `8081`

-The p5.js library is loaded through a CDN, so an internet connection is required when loading the visual system unless p5.js is hosted locally.
+The p5.js library is loaded through a CDN, so an internet connection is required when initially loading the visual system.

 ## Tools and Frameworks